 Ark Atwood Primary Academy is part of Ark - a leading education charity and one of the country’s top-performing academy operators.
 Ark is non-denominational and does not make any profit from running its schools.

+The Ark Schools Articles of Association, Master Funding Agreement and Accountabilities Framework can be found on the Ark Schools website.
 Ark’s relationship with the Secretary of State is set out in the master funding agreement.
 There are also supplemental funding agreements for each individual school in the network, including Ark Atwood.

 Every school in the Ark network is the legal responsibility of the Ark Schools board.
 This board focuses on statutory duties and delegates most day-to-day responsibilities to each school’s individual Local Governing Body (LGB).
 This means that, unlike in most non-academy governing bodies, Ark Atwood's governors are able to concentrate on the things that really matter – educational strategy, school outcomes and aspiration.